Small. Fast. Reliable.

 - This option specifies a static memory buffer that SQLite can use for

-the database page cache.
-There are three arguments: A pointer to the
+There are three arguments to this option: A pointer to 8-byte aligned

 memory, the size of each page buffer (sz), and the number of pages (N).

-argument should point to an allocation of at least (sz+4)*N bytes of memory.
+argument should point to an allocation of at least sz*N bytes of memory.

 SQLite will use the memory provided by the first argument to satisfy its